gchq/sleeper/docs/adr/transaction-log-state-store.md

 applied locally.
 With DynamoDB, consistent reads can enforce that you're really up-to-date.

 We can also skip to a certain point in the transaction log.
 We have a separate process whose job is to write regular snapshots of the model.
-Every few minutes, we can tag a snapshot against the latest transaction, and write a copy of the whole model to S3.
+Every few minutes, we can take a snapshot against the latest transaction and write a copy of the whole model to S3.
+We can point to it in DynamoDB as in the S3 state store's revision table.
 This allows any process to quickly load the model without needing to read the whole transaction log.
 Only transactions that happened after the snapshot need to be read.

 ### Distributed updates and ordering